• Skip to main content

 The interior decoration of Baghdad Pavilion is a magnificent blend of Arabian, Persian and Turkish architecture.

-Insider’s Note: As a local guide, my personal favorite spot in Topkapi Palace is the Baghdad Pavilion.
-Tucked away at the far end of the Fourth Courtyard, this elegant room overlooks the Golden Horn and offers a quiet glimpse into how the sultans once relaxed with the breeze of the Bosphorus in their hair.
-The walls are covered with exquisite blue tiles, and the low divans complete a scene of pure serenity.
-The interior decoration of this room reflects the very pinnacle of classical Ottoman art.
+Insider’s Note: One of my personal favorite corners of Topkapi Palace is the Baghdad Pavilion, tucked away at the far end of the Fourth Courtyard.
+Overlooking the Golden Horn, this elegant room offers a quiet glimpse into how the sultans once relaxed, feeling the Bosphorus breeze drift through the space.
+Its walls are adorned with exquisite blue tiles, and the low divans complete a scene of remarkable serenity — a refined expression of classical Ottoman art at its peak.

 🎟️ Skip the Line at Topkapi Palace